Seeking Alpha in Crypto Market Crash

 • Exit: Position closed at +10% (take-profit) or -10% (stop-loss) from reference price

-Reference Price: Close of the final accumulation bar (the bar on which the last tranche fills).
+Reference Price: Close of the final accumulation bar (Bar 3).
 All TP/SL calculations anchor to this price.

 1.3 Assumptions & Constraints